FAQs

 Examples of circumstances that may result in a shortfall in minimum requirements are:

 Where possible, you should maintain some level of engagement in the maintenance of your professional competence while on leave.
-You should also complete the confirmation of extended absence from work form.
+You should sign in to your PCS Portal.
+Scroll to the ‘make a request’ section on your dashboard and click on ‘confirm extended absence from work’.
+Here you can complete the online form.

 If you remain on the IMC Register while on sabbatical or an extended holiday, you are expected to continue to meet your professional competence requirements.